Travel Team FAQs

 After tryouts are complete, the coaches will meet and select teams.
-Once the process is complete, the tryout numbers will be posted on the RVC website, then players will receive an invitation by email.
+Once the process is complete, the tryout numbers will first be posted on the RVC website, then players will receive an invitation by email.
 If accepted, there will be a link to pay a portion of the team fee to reserve the place.

-Each year after tryouts, many athletes are taken aback when they aren’t selected for the top team in their age group.
+Each year after tryouts, some athletes may be disappointed when they aren’t selected for the top team in their age group.
 At RVC, some players view their selection to the second team as a failure.
 This is not how the coaches see it nor intend it.
 There are many benefits to playing on the 2’s team — or as we call it “Zonals” here at RVC.
 The benefits of a Zonal team may outweigh the benefits of being a part of a National team.
 Sometimes, the Zonal team is a better fit because you can play a larger role.
 Of course, we think you’ll benefit more from your association with RVC: our coaching reputation, value for your money, college connections, and level of competition just to mention a few.
 But, don’t take our word for it.
-This article does a great job explaining the differences in 1’s and 2’s teams at big competitive clubs.
-It points out key factors to help you make a decision concerning what’s best for an athlete looking to advance their skills and play at the next level.
+This articledoes a great job explaining the differences in 1’s and 2’s teams at big competitive clubs.
+It points out key factors to help you decide what’s best for an athlete looking to advance their skills and play at the next level.
 RVC is committed to the development of every athlete that plays for us no matter their team level.

 Carpools are encouraged with the teams.
-Parents will generally work together to help get players to practices and tournaments.
+Parents will generally work together to help get players to practice and tournaments.

-As with virtually all youth sports programs, RVC athletes have fundraising requirements when participating in our travel and city league programs.
-There are two mandatory fundraisers for each participant involved with our junior city and travel teams.
+As with virtually all youth sports programs, RVC athletes have fundraising requirements when participating in our travel and Virginia Youth Volleyball League (VYVL) programs.
+There are two mandatory fundraisers for each participant involved with our junior travel teams and one for VYVL teams.
 The fundraisers are a means to keep the team dues for players as low as possible.

 The first is our raffle ticket program for both Travel and VYVL teams: you are given $50 worth of raffle tickets to sell (for which you have prepaid).
 You may sell the raffle tickets to other people (and keep the money), thereby reimbursing your cost.
 If you choose not to sell the tickets, you may enter them in the raffle under your name and any money you win, you keep!

-Our other opportunity is to assist with court set-up/tear-down for a RVC-hosted tournament during the year.
-Players participate in court set-up for RVC-hosted tournaments as a way to receive reimbursement to their accounts.
+Our other opportunity for Travel Teams is to assist with court set-up/tear-down for a RVC-hosted tournament during the year.
+Players participate in court set-up for RVC-hosted tournaments to receive reimbursement to their accounts.
 A team may choose to work the tournament on Martin Luther King weekend (in January) or Memorial Day weekend by performing court setup (on Thursday before the weekend) AND court tear-down (Monday after the weekend) at the Great Richmond Convention Center.
 Participating in set-up/tear-down earns the player a $60 credit onto their account.

-By participating in both the raffle tickets and the court set-up/tear-down your player will earn the $110 fundraising part of their registration cost back.
+By Travel Teams participating in both the raffle tickets and the court set-up/tear-down your player will earn the $110 fundraising part of their registration cost back.

 Please keep in mind we are a private organization and do not receive any facility support from surrounding municipalities as do many other local youth groups.
 Additional fundraising would be held on a team-by-team basis.
 RVC encourages team fundraising to help with costs.
 Parents interested in fundraising should work with the team parent to discuss team fundraising opportunities (such as those found here).